Geometric surgeries of three-dimensional flag structures and non-uniformizable examples: New non-Kleinian flag structures

 \subsubsection{Homotopy of $B$ to $\Sigma$}

-In section \ref{soussection-Schottkyungenerateur} we described a fundamental domain for the action of a loxodromic element.
-It consists of a product $\Sigma\times\intervalleoo{0}{1}$, with $\Sigma$ a genus two surface which is the boundary of a tubular neighbourhood of the repulsive bouquet $B^-$.
+In \eqref{equation-definitionDdomainefondamental}, we described a fundamental domain $D$ for the action of a loxodromic element $g$ on the flag space $\X$.
+This fundamental domain is naturally identified with a product $\Sigma\times (0,1)$, with $\Sigma$ a genus two surface which is the boundary of a tubular neighbourhood of the repelling bouquet $B^-$ of $g$.
 The quotient space $M_0=\Gamma_0\backslash\Omega$ is a flag manifold homeomorphic to $\Sigma\times\Sn{1}$ with $\Sigma$ a genus 2 closed connected and orientable surface.

 An explicit tubular neighbourhood of a bouquet can be constructed as follows.
 Consider the two $\PGL{3}$-equivariant fiber-bundle projections of $\X$, $\pi_\alpha$ and $\pi_\beta$, which are the first and second coordinate projections onto $\RP{2}$ and $\RP{2}_*$.
 The \emph{$\alpha-\beta$ bouquet} passing through $x$, $\Balphabeta(x)=\Calpha(x)\cup\Cbeta(x)$, is the union of the two fibers $\Calpha(x)= \pi^{-1}_\alpha(\pi_\alpha(x))$ and $\Cbeta(x)= \pi^{-1}_\beta(\pi_\beta(x))$.